Bernard O'Mahoney: Wannabe in My Gang

 Published in March 2004, it tells of the now-deceased Kray Twins, Ronnie and Reggie, who dominated the gangland scene of London for a number of years until they were arrested for murder in 1968, as well as O'Mahoney's correspondence with them during their imprisonment.

 It also tells of the notorious three "Essex Boys" drug dealers who terrorised Essex with drug dealing and violence during the early to mid-1990s before they were found shot dead in a Range Rover in December 1995.
 The book also discusses British crime-figure Dave Courtney, and the Kray twins and gives O'Mahoney's opinions on books published by criminals.

 Hateland

-Published in May 2005, Hateland tells of O'Mahoney's correspondence with nailbomber David Copeland while he was on remand for a string on nail bomb attacks which occurred in London in April 1999, killing three people (including a pregnant woman) and injuring many more.
+Published in May 2005, Hateland tells of O'Mahoney's correspondence with nailbomber David Copeland while he was on remand for a string of nail bomb attacks which occurred in London in April 1999, killing three people (including a pregnant woman) and injuring many more.
 It also tells of O'Mahoney's violent childhood and youth, including the abuse he suffered at the hands of his alcoholic father and Bernard's involvement with football hooliganism and the Nazi/far-right movement and subsequently his change of views and how he helped infiltrate the British Ku Klux Klan with a News of the World reporter.

 Bonded by Blood

-Published in October 2006, it tells of the British drugs scene as a whole, relating to the earlier books "Wannabe in My Gang" and "Essex Boys" which told of the drugs scene in Essex.
+Published in October 2006, it tells of the British drugs scene as a whole, relating to the earlier books Wannabe in My Gang and Essex Boys which told of the drugs scene in Essex.